wavexx/rigid-tabs.el/README.rst

 perfectly aligned when the patch is applied.

 ``rigid-tabs-mode`` "rigidifies" all TABs in the current buffer, preserving their width but making them non-flexible just like a block of spaces.
+This allows TABs to be shifted without changing their width.

 The function ``rigid-tabs-rigid-align`` turns on ``rigid-tabs-mode`` and adjusts the visual alignment of TABs in major modes displaying unified diffs